eford/PsuAstro598Fall2024/presentations/index.md

    - Astrometry
    - Direct Imaging

-Students are welcome to propose one of the topics above, a variation on one of the topics above, or an additional topic that is of particular interest to them.
+Students are welcome to propose one of the topics above, a combination or variation on one or two of the topics above, or an additional topic that is of particular interest to them.
 Students should suggest at least one source for them to read and select portions for other students to read.
+See the [resources page](/resources/) to help get started finding some readings that might be relevant for your topic.